-Damages obtained by cauda equina lawyers can be substantial particularly in younger victims due to the potential for reduction of earning capacity in addition to damages for pain and suffering.
+Damages obtained by cauda equina syndrome medical malpractice lawyers can be substantial particularly in younger victims due to the potential for reduction of earning capacity in addition to damages for pain and suffering.
 Compensation claims usually arise as a result of inadequate or negligent surgery or as a result of delay in diagnosis and treatment which may worsen the condition often rendering it untreatable.
 Urgent surgical treatment is usually necessary to restore bladder and bowel function which can prevent further permanent deterioration in the lower extremities.
 Treating physicians must ensure that they are familiar with the symptoms of this condition and ensure surgical intervention by a competent neurosurgeon at the first possible opportunity.

 Low Back Pain